 - What does safety really look like when we require it to be based in our commitment to racial equity and justice?

 - What do I need from my community?
 What can I offer?

 - Did you learn anything new this year about a group of people different from you?

 - Did you read a book or story that made you rethink your ideas about someone or a group of people?

 - Did you help someone this year?
 How did someone help you?
 How did that feel?

 Holidays are full of foods, symbols, and objects that convey history, culture and/or religious traditions.
 From lighting candles and hanging holiday lights, to the foods we place on our tables, we use symbols to celebrate with friends and family, and to pass along stories and values from generation to generation.
 This year, consider adding some additional symbols of justice to your holiday table:

-- An empty plate – to symbolize all who are experiencing hunger and loss.
+- An empty plate – to symbolize all who are experiencing hunger, loss or loneliness.